 About Federal Direct Graduate/Professional PLUS Loans

 If you are a graduate or professional student, consider a Federal Direct Graduate/Professional PLUS loan before an alternative loan or maxing out your credit cards.
 This loan helps qualifying students pay the difference between the financial aid already received – from scholarships, grants and student loans – and the cost of attendance.
-Unlike some private loans that come with variable rates that can climb several times a year, this loan has a fixed rate of 7.9 percent for the life of the loan on loans made for the 2013-2014 academic year.
+Unlike some private loans that come with variable rates that can climb several times a year, this loan has a fixed rate of 6.41 percent for the life of the loan on loans made for the 2013-2014 academic year.

 To be eligible for a GradPLUS Loan, you must:

 - Be a U.S. citizen or an eligible noncitizen and have a social security number.